 The Element ID and Length fields are defined in 9.4.2.1 (General).

-The BSSMaxIdlePeriod parameter indicates the idle timeout limit, as described in 11.21.13 (BSS max idle period management).
+The BSSMaxIdlePeriod parameter indicates the idle timeout limit, as described in 11.21.13 (BSS max idle period management) and 35.3.10.3 (MLD max idle period management).
 The time period is specified in units of 1000 TUs.
 The value of 0 is reserved.
-In a non-S1G STA, the Max Idle Period field is an unsigned integer that contains the value of the parameter BSSMaxIdlePeriod.
+In a non-S1G STA or an MLD, the Max Idle Period field is an unsigned integer that contains the value of the parameter BSSMaxIdlePeriod.
 In an S1G STA, the two MSBs of the Max Idle Period field contain the Unified Scaling Factor subfield and the remaining 14 bits contain the Unscaled Interval subfield (see Figure 9-89 (Listen Interval field format carried in an S1G PPDU)).
 In an S1G STA, the BSSMaxIdlePeriod parameter used by the MLME primitives is in units of 1000 TUs and is equal to the value of the Unscaled Interval subfield, multiplied by the scaling factor that corresponds to the value indicated in the Unified Scaling Factor subfield.
 The Unified Scaling Factor subfield encoding is defined in Table 9-48 (Unified Scaling Factor subfield encoding).

 The Idle Options field indicates the options associated with the BSS Idle capability.
 The Idle Options field is shown in Figure 9-461 (Idle Options field format).